 valves.
 This is a novel application of the underlying ideas of the acoustic (ultrasonic and megasonic) cleaners that are commonly used in many industrial applications to remove contaminants without damaging the surfaces of substrates.
 This approach is based on physical, optical, and neurosurgical tools that already exist and are commonly used in their corresponding applications.

-Image guidance and monitoring is achieved by the combination of optical (visible and thermal infrared) and conventional medical ultrasound imaging.
+Image guidance and monitoring are achieved by the combination of optical (visible and thermal infrared) and conventional medical ultrasound imaging.
 These technologies complement each other and their combination will allow for a fast and precise location of the shunt and catheters, located only a few millimetres under the skin (over the skull bone).
 Computational 3D simulation and an experimental proof-of-concept will be carried out in laboratory phantoms and in a cadaveric model head under physiological-like conditions (infections, temperature).
 Piezoelectric transducers generate the ultrasound waves to be concentrated at the target by electronic (phase) control.